-Veeam Data Movers
+Veeam Data Mover Service

 Veeam Data Mover performs data processing tasks on behalf of Veeam Backup & Replication, such as retrieving source machine data, performing data deduplication and compression, and storing backed-up data on the target storage.

-For Microsoft Windows servers, Veeam Data Movers are persistent, that is, Veeam Data Mover is uploaded and installed on a server only once.
+- For Microsoft Windows servers, Veeam Data Movers are persistent, that is, Veeam Data Mover is uploaded and installed on a server only once.

 - Non-persistent Veeam Data Mover is uploaded and removed each time Veeam Backup & Replication addresses a server.

-For Veeam Data Mover to be persistent, you must specify an account with root or equivalent to root permissions when adding a Linux server.
-Persistent Veeam Data Movers are required for hardened (immutable) repositories.
+- For Veeam Data Mover to be persistent, you must specify an account with root or equivalent to root permissions when adding a Linux server.
+Persistent Veeam Data Movers are required for hardened repositories.
 For other backup infrastructure components based on Linux servers, Veeam Data Movers can be persistent or non-persistent.

 If you do not want to provide root or equivalent to root permissions, specify an account with non-root permissions.
 In this case, Veeam Data Movers will be non-persistent.
 Veeam Backup & Replication will upload and start Veeam Data Movers through the SSH connection when Veeam Backup & Replication addresses the server.

-Before you use Veeam Data Movers, consider the following requirements and limitations for Linux and Microsoft Windows servers:
+Before you use Veeam Data Movers, consider the following requirements and limitations:

 - For Linux servers: